projection-engine/projection-engine/COMMIT_NOTES.md

-- Fixing UNDO/REDO not serializing array buffers
+- Fixing camera post-processing bugs
-- Changed gizmo metadata from viewport bottom to top
+- Tweaks to SSGI
+- Added tooltip for focused camera to viewport
+- Focused camera will not render icon now
+- Structuring benchmark mode
+- FIxed grid not rendering when skybox is active
+- Re-enabled  performance metrics
+- Reworked drag/drop tooltip visuals
-- Added high quality BRDF generation
+- Added multi-drag to hierarchy
-- Quad drawing method globally accessible
-- Organizing SceneEditor component